Convex-Dev/convex-web/src/main/resources/markdown/faq.md

 To make use of the resources of the network, small transaction fees are charged using Convex Coins.
 This is necessary for a few reasons:

-- We need to compensate those who provide important secure infrastructure to the network (Peer operators)
+- We need to compensate those who provide important secure infrastructure to the network (e.g. Peer operators)
 - We must prevent denial of service attacks by people flooding the network with wasteful transactions.
 This makes it very expensive to launch such attacks.
 - We want to create an economic incentive to use the network as efficiently as possible (both for users and developers of smart contracts)